 “I’ve got to do things my own way, darling,” 27-year-old Barbadian pop goddess Rihanna teases on “Consideration,” the woozy opener on her long-awaited eighth studio album Anti.
 Omitting two already-hit singles, one featuring a former Beatle, certainly qualifies.
 So does releasing an album without the soaring, Grey-Goose-and-glowstick anthems that constitute her career’s foundation.
 But everybody else’s ways be damned: Anti proves Rihanna should play by her own rules more often.

-She’s shape-shifted before, but the consistency that characterized Rihanna’s biggest singles of the last decade — quick, try to recall which of her rapid-fire releases “Only Girl In The World,” “Diamonds,” or “We Found Love” appears on — has been abandoned here.
+She’s shape-shifted before (see 2009’s dark, risqué Rated R).
+But the consistency that characterized Rihanna’s biggest singles of the last decade — quick, try to recall which of her rapid-fire releases “Only Girl In The World,” “Diamonds,” or “We Found Love” appears on — has been abandoned here.
 Anti’s only true carryover is her voice, which sounds stronger than ever.
 Sure, Rihanna may have convened the Avengers of Top 40 pop (Drake, Timbaland, and a slew of other hitmakers receive credits), but they’re all cogs in the machinery of her broader vision.

-That helps make Anti Rihanna’s most intriguing project yet, even if there’s no clear smash amongst its 13 tracks.
-In many ways it’s her most deliberately uncommercial album yet, but don’t let the low-key THC vibes fool you: every harmony, drum beat, and transition on Anti is painstakingly finessed.
-And on the closing sequence of ballads — particularly the hypnotic “Love On The Brain” — she delivers some of her finest vocal moments yet.
+That helps make Anti Rihanna’s most intriguing project yet, even if there’s no clear smash among its 13 tracks.
+Her approach echoes the album-oriented mentality of peers like Kanye West, Frank Ocean, and Beyoncé (Ocean’s “Thinkin Bout You” co-writer Shea Taylor helped pen Anti’s hazy stoner homage “James Joint,” and “Kiss It Better” sounds like a lost demo from Kanye’s My Beautiful Dark Twisted Fantasy, thanks to an assist from his frequent collaborator Jeff Bhasker).
+It’s also her second-shortest album, and in many ways her most deliberately uncommercial.
+But don’t let the low-key THC vibes fool you: Every harmony, drumbeat, and transition on Anti is painstakingly finessed.
+And on the closing sequence of ballads—particularly the hypnotic “Love on the Brain”—she delivers some of her finest vocal moments yet.